lmapii/practical-zephyr/04_practice/readme.md

 };
 ```

 ESP32 provides a fixed [set of macros for their bindings][esp32-dt-bindings] as thoroughly documented in their [`pinctrl` index page](https://docs.zephyrproject.org/latest/build/dts/api/bindings/pinctrl/espressif%2Cesp32-pinctrl.html#dtbinding-espressif-esp32-pinctrl): On the ESP32 a particular I/O pin does not necessarily have a certain pin function.
-Instead of providing a parameterized macro, the fixed macros `UART0_TX_GPIO1` and `UART0_RX_GPIO3` are used configure the GPIO and function for the corresponding pins.
+Instead of providing a parameterized macro, the fixed macros `UART0_TX_GPIO1` and `UART0_RX_GPIO3` are used to configure the GPIO and function for the corresponding pins.

-But let's get back back to our `&uart0` node on the nRF52840 development kit.
+But let's get back to our `&uart0` node on the nRF52840 development kit.
 We've now seen `psels`, but what is this `pincfg-node.yaml` include?

 #### Standard pin control properties

-The binding `pincfg-node.yaml` contains **standardized** pin properties that _should_ in turn be used by a vendor's `pinctrl`.
-E.g., properties for the pull resistor configuration, low-power modes, slew-rates, etc.
+The binding `pincfg-node.yaml` contains **standardized** pin properties that _should_, in turn, be used by a vendor's `pinctrl`.
+E.g., properties for the pull resistor configuration, low-power modes, slew rates, etc.

 `zephyr/dts/bindings/pinctrl/pincfg-node.yaml`
 ```yaml